NatSydenham/nand2tetris/README.md

 In Project 4, I used the HACK machine language to write Mult.asm, which multiplies 2 numbers together, and Fill.asm, which fills the screen with black pixels whilst a key is pressed, and empties it if a key is not pressed.

+## Project 5

+Project 5 completed the Hardware implementation, by building a CPU, memory, and combining them with a builtin ROM32K chip in order to complete the Hack computer.

 ### More Coming Soon ###